Mental Health & Justice

 Mental Health and Justice includes the following programs:

-- Case Management: providing a supportive framework for individuals (12 years of age and older) with mental health concerns and who are involved in the criminal justice system.
+- Case Management: providing a supportive framework for individuals (12 years of age and older) with mental health concerns or the above mentioned conditions, who are involved in the criminal justice system.
 It is an appointment based, goal oriented service and work in partnership with individuals to complete a support plan that identifies areas of strength and determines areas of need.
 The support plan is unique to the individual and can assist in addressing areas such as skills development, issues related to primary health care, and access issues for housing or income.
 They also alongside the court support program to help assist the mental health diversion, and community treatment court requirements in the community.

-- Court Support: supporting those 18 years of age or older, who have mental health concerns or brain injury, with outstanding charges at the Newmarket or Bradford courthouses to navigate the court system and provide support during court appearances.
+- Court Support: supporting those 18 years of age or older, who have mental health concerns or the above mentioned conditions, with outstanding charges at the Newmarket or Bradford courthouses to navigate the court system and provide support during court appearances.
 Some services include developing bail plans, assisting people in custody and upon their release, liaising with the Crown Attorneys and Duty/Defence Counsel, gathering necessary documentation, as well as developing treatment plans and making appropriate referrals.
-The staff also assist clients in applying to the Community Treatment Court within the Newmarket courthouse, and for mental health diversion in the Bradford courthouse, if eligible, and in both courthouses liaise with the Crown Attorney’s and Duty/Defence Counsel, gather and provide the necessary documentation, and assist clients in developing treatment plans, including making appropriate referrals, and provide assistance to families in obtaining a Form
+The staff also assist clients in applying to the Community Treatment Court within the Newmarket courthouse, and for mental health diversion in the Bradford courthouse, if eligible, and in both courthouses liaise with the Crown Attorney’s and Duty/Defence Counsel, gather and provide the necessary documentation, and assist clients in developing treatment plans, including making appropriate referrals, and provide assistance to families in obtaining a Form.

 Intake, Registration and Referral Details